jennaryan/code-dot-org-python/README.md

 on code.org](http://learn.code.org/s/1) written in Python3 suitable for any learning environment requiring only vanilla Python3 to be installed.
 This includes the default Raspberry Pi setup.
-It was created to supplement or replace the Blockly activities for those ready to actually write real, raw code.
-[Students 'create' code with Blockly but they certainly don't 'write' write it.]
+It was created to supplement or replace the Blockly activities for those ready to **actually** write code.
+[Students 'create' code with Blockly but they certainly don't 'write' it.]

 Students [fork this repo](/fork) or [download the zip](/archive/master.zip) and complete the puzzles with a vanilla